Wilson Sonsini Goodrich & Rosati: History

+Aehr Test Systems in 1977 and served on its board for 45 years.

+In 1978, name partner Roger L. Mosher broke off, taking a portion of the firm with him, and the firm adopted its current name of Wilson Sonsini Goodrich & Rosati, PC.
+On November 6, 2019, in conjunction with the launch of a new company website, the firm started to use the shortened name, "Wilson Sonsini".

-In 1980, Wilson Sonsini represented Apple Inc. (then known as Apple Computer, Inc.) in its initial public offering (IPO).
+In 1980, Wilson Sonsini represented Apple Inc. in its initial public offering (IPO).
 The firm was also involved in representing companies in the semiconductor industry like, LSI Logic, Altera, Cirrus Logic, Lattice Semiconductor, and Cypress Semiconductor.

 In late 1998, the firm opened its first national office, in Kirkland, Washington, led by partner Patrick Schultheis.
 Within the next few years, the firm opened offices in Austin, Texas; San Francisco; Northern Virginia; New York; and San Diego.
 In 2005, Wilson Sonsini launched an office in China and enhanced its New York office.
 In 2006 the firm relocated its Northern Virginia lawyers to Washington, D.C., to be closer to government regulators and the firm eventually moved its Kirkland office to Seattle.
 The firm also opened offices in Los Angeles, Boston, Wilmington, Delaware, Salt Lake City, Utah, and Boulder, Colorado.
 Internationally, the firm has offices in London, Brussels, Beijing (shut down in 2025), Hong Kong, and Shanghai.

-Like other law firms representing start-up technology companies, Wilson Sonsini accepted equity in its clients as a form of payment in return for deferral of fees, and also passed on stakes in its investment fund to associates and staff members as a means of retaining employees.

-In 1994, Wilson Sonsini represented Netscape Communications in its IPO, in addition to representing several other companies that, like Netscape, Infoseek, USWeb/CKS, and Inktomi.
+In 1994, Wilson Sonsini represented Netscape Communications in its IPO, in addition to representing several other companies that were tied to the advent of the internet age, like Infoseek, USWeb/CKS, and Inktomi.